Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: Introduction

-The adapted HITL-MGA approach uses feedback from a postprocessing step that ranks the performance of the proposed alternatives with respect to specific model inaccuracies, and guides the generation of further alternatives to address the specific model inaccuracies.
+In particular, we propose to adapt the human-in-the-loop MGA (HITL-MGA) method introduced in \cite{lombardiHumanintheloopMGAGenerate2025}, which incorporates a feedback process to guide the exploration of alternatives and improve their performance with respect to the feedback's evaluation criteria.
 This feedback could be provided by a human operator or power system simulations that exceed the tractable level of complexity of the decision support tool.
-This paper simulates the feedback by using evaluation functions that rate the performance of the generated alternatives regarding three typical types of model inaccuracies: the missing integration of (1) preferences and (2) expert knowledge of the operators due to difficulties in explicitly modeling them, and (3) simplifying modeling assumptions, because higher modeling detail would make the model intractable.
+This paper simulates the feedback by using evaluation functions that rate the performance of the generated alternatives regarding three typical types of model inaccuracies: the missing integration of (i) preferences and (ii) expert knowledge of the operators due to difficulties in explicitly modeling them, and (iii) simplifying modeling assumptions.

-The main contributions of this paper are: \begin{itemize} \item A first application of MGA to a network topology reconfiguration problem, and insights in the specificity of this application, \item Adapting HITL-MGA approach to address model inaccuracies in the topology reconfiguration optimization process with diverse alternatives \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item A first application of MGA to a network topology reconfiguration problem, and insights into the specificity of this application, \item Adapting the HITL-MGA approach to address model inaccuracies in the topology reconfiguration optimization process with diverse alternatives. \end{itemize} Section \ref{sec:methodology} introduces the baseline MGA and HITL-MGA approaches, the proposed adapted HITL-MGA method, and a more detailed formulation of the considered model inaccuracies.
+Section \ref{sec:case_studies} presents the results of the different approaches for the IEEE 57-bus and IEEE 118-bus systems.
+Important insights from these case studies are discussed in Section \ref{sec:discussion}.